 Patient demographics (age, height and weight) will be collected for 100 consecutive patients presenting for surgical procedures which would require intubation.

 a pulse oximeter sensor (Pulse Co-oximeterTM sensor (Masimo, irvine Ca) will be placed on the subject prior to induction of anesthesia and connected to the Masimo Radical-7 (Masimo, irvine Ca).
-The monitor will then be connected to a laptop. oxygen saturation and the oei will be recorded continuously on automated data collection software from the time of the placement of the sensor up to 5 minutes after intubation is complete. oxygen will be administered according to the general anesthesia airway management sequence detailed below.
+The monitor will then be connected to a laptop. oxygen saturation and the oei will be recorded continuously on automated data collection software from the time of the placement of the sensor until the child is ready for discharge from the Post anesthesia Recovery unit (PaCu). oxygen will be administered according to the general anesthesia airway management sequence detailed below.

 Randomization and airway Management